Accounting | Law | Marketing & Public Relations | Media | Legends

 Morris, Manning & Martin

-A pioneer in technology law, John C. Yates launched Morris, Manning & Martin’s technology practice more than 38 years ago and has practiced exclusively in that area ever since.
+A pioneer in technology law, John C. Yates launched Morris, Manning & Martin’s technology practice more than three decades ago and has practiced exclusively in that area ever since.
 Under his leadership, the firm’s technology practice has represented more than 1,000 tech companies and offers comprehensive legal and corporate services to start-ups, growing tech companies, and investors.
 A prolific author and leading voice in technology law, Yates has been cited by the U.S. Supreme Court and quoted in publications including the Wall Street Journal and the Economist.

 Education: Duke University, Duke University School of Law (JD)